User Guide

 This could produce transactions with invalid owner.
 The user should delete related transactions

-or edit them with edittxn INDEX to/NEW_OWNER
+or edit them with edittxn INDEX to/NEW_OWNER to assign them to an existing person.

 Format: delete INDEX